meng1204/shoppu/README.md

 # Shoppu

-Shoppu is a web-based, multi-device app that provides a platform for connecting customers and personal shoppers with each other.
+Shoppu is a web-based and multi-device app that provides a platform for connecting customers and personal shoppers to each other.

 ### Try it at http://shoppuapp.herokuapp.com/

 *Heads-up: As of Dec.
 1, 2015, this app uses the free tier of Amazon S3, which expires after 12 months.
-Therefore, the image-uploading feature may break in the future, unless other arrangements are made.*
+Therefore, the image-uploading feature could be broken in the future, unless other arrangements are made.*

 ### Running the app locally
 A file with environment constants _(shoppu\config\application.yml)_ is required to run the app locally.
 For more info, please contact existing developers.